WordPress/gutenberg/packages/components/CONTRIBUTING.md

 The following are a set of technical requirements for all newly introduced components.
 These requirements are also retroactively being applied to existing components.

-For an example of a component that follows these requirements, take a look at [`ItemGroup`](/packages/components/src/item-group) as an example.
+For an example of a component that follows these requirements, take a look at [`ItemGroup`](/packages/components/src/item-group).

 #### TypeScript